 No wonder, you have to deal with dozens of clients of different tempers and backgrounds daily.
 If you do or say something wrong, it may affect the whole business as customers won’t turn a blind eye to any mistake.
 It’s high time we went over chat etiquette and its dos and don’ts you may find fruitful.

 Chat etiquette is a set of rules that can help make interactions with customers more pleasant, productive, and smooth.
 Why do people usually fall in love with a brand?
 Mostly because of the friendliness of customer service reps.
 77% of happy clients will spread the word of a company if they receive consistent and satisfying help.

-If all you do is guesswork about how to behave online, read the following chat etiquette rules to show respect in your conversations.
+If all you do is guesswork about how to behave online, read the following chat etiquette tips to show respect in your conversations with customers.